TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/DataCompiling/Index.rst

 .. note::
   Data providers in general should not know about :php:`renderType`, but only about :php:`type`.
 Their goal is to prepare and sanitize data independent of a specific :php:`renderType`.
-At the moment, the core data provider just has one or two places, where specific :php:`renderType`s are taken into account to process data, and those show that these areas are a technical dept that should be changed.
+At the moment, the core data provider just has one or two places, where specific :php:`renderType`'s are taken into account to process data, and those show that these areas are a technical dept that should be changed.